peteroupc/peteroupc.github.io/random.md

     - The `CryptGenRandom` method on Windows.
     - Cryptographic hash functions that take unpredictable signals as input (such as disk access timings, keystroke timings, thermal noise, and/or A. Seznec's hardware volatile entropy gathering and expansion technique).

 Note that an unpredictable-random implementation ultimately relies on one or more nondeterministic sources for random number generation.
-Sources that are reasonably fast for most applications (for instance, by producing many random numbers per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and should be reseeded from time to time to help ensure unpredictability.
+Sources that are reasonably fast for most applications (for instance, by producing many random numbers per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and benefit from reseeding to help ensure unpredictability.

 <a id=Statistical_Random_Generators></a>
 ## Statistical-Random Generators

-Statistical-random generators are used in simulations, in numerical integration, and in many games to bring an element of chance and variation to the application.
-This kind of generator is generally suitable only if--
+Statistical-random generators are used in simulations, in numerical integration, and in many games to bring an element of chance and variation to the application, with the goal that each possible outcome is equally likely.
+However, statistical-random generators are generally suitable only if--

 -  computer security and information security are not involved, and
 -  the application generates random numbers so frequently that it would slow down undesirably if an unpredictable-random implementation were used instead.

 If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see ["Shuffling"](#Shuffling)).

-The goal of this kind of generator is for each possible outcome to be equally likely.

 -  **Quality:** A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be highly likely to pass known statistical randomness tests.
+The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007]\*, and should be highly likely to pass other statistical randomness tests.
 The RNG need not be equidistributed.
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

     Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed described as follows.
 The seed--